IoT Edge Developer Webcast

 Introduction

-In this session we modified our system to capture and display data from two devices.
+In this session, we modified our system to capture and display data from two devices.
 We will have two copies of our temperature adapter running on one edge.
 One will authenticate as device-1 and the other as device-2.
-The time and temperature data for both will be stored in a single collection on the edge that is synced up to the platform.
-The data is displayed in a new line chart widget showing one plot for device-1 data and a second plot for device-2 data.
+The time and temperature data will be stored in a single collection on the edge synced to the platform.
+The data is displayed in a new line chart widget showing one plot for device-1 and a second plot for device-2.

 Pre-requisites

-Completed Session 5 system or have the .zip file of the system accessible.
+Completed Session 5 system or have the .zip system file accessible.

 Additional Info